×

 Nonsurgical Treatment

-• Rest: the first step toward recovery is to avoid activities that cause pain.
+• Rest: The first step toward recovery is to avoid activities that cause pain.

 • Ice: Apply cold packs for 20 minutes at a time, several times a day, to keep swelling down.
 Do not apply ice directly to the skin.